MicrosoftLearning/Microsoft-365-Copilot-Immersion-Experience/Instructions/Demos/Demo_1_BizChat.md

     ![Screenshot showing share and notify in pages.](../Labs/Media/share.png)

-1. Once your colleague has access, they are free to continue working on the page through Outlook, pages, or loop.
+1. Once your colleague has access, they are free to continue working on the page through Outlook, Pages, or Loop.